Should a Christian expect preferential treatment? Does "God's blessing" chase away every sad day, every difficult circumstance?

 - "The LORD will keep you from all evil . . ."
 Psalm 121:7

-But in the time I could look up the references the sword fell, the body slumped, the platter was brought, and the head delivered.
+But in the time I could consult the references the sword fell, the body slumped, the platter was brought, and the head delivered.
 Herod's guilt passing faster than the sword that would end John's life.
 Meanwhile, the guests partied on into the night.

 Interestingly, Jesus offers no explanation and tenders no apology.
 Again I protest: "But Lord, this is the great John the Baptist.
 Certainly he deserves better than that!"